Ahmed-Bishr/Artemis/README.md

-# Artemis II Trajectory Analyser
+# Artemis II Trajectory Analyzer

 A Python tool for loading, analysing, and visualising the trajectory of NASA's **Artemis II** lunar mission from real telemetry data in NASA OEM (Orbit Ephemeris Message) format.